It’s dirty and it’s dangerous and you probably shouldn’t do it. One traveller’s daring ride atop the infamous iron-ore train in West Africa.

 Presently, after a short game of mimes where I’m playing the part of the failed Arabic linguist, an old man comes along and speaks to me in what seems like perfect Parisian French.
 I learn that the tiny shelter-like structure which serves as the train station is three kilometres east of town and up-track, just au-delà des arbres (beyond the trees).

 Ruling from coastal Nouakchott in the southwest—a city that 60 years ago was just a fishing village—the government seems to have very little actual interest in what is happening in the deserts of the country’s interior.
-Here, like elsewhere throughout the Mauritanian Sahara, the police, the military and the gendarmerie had all formed their own little mini-tribe—just another clan in the confederacy—the Ouled Militaire.
+Here, like elsewhere throughout the Mauritanian Sahara, the police, the military and the gendarmerie had all formed their own mini-tribe.

 Despite its tribal nature, in piecing together the bare essentials of a state, Mauritania has obtained a measure of stability—almost an island of security compared to the Nietzchean tragedy playing out elsewhere in the Sahara.